khemrajregmi/laravel_react_np/README.md

 ## About Project

-This project is News aggregator build with Laravel Reactjs and Tailwindcss
+This project is News aggregator build with Laravel Reactjs and Tailwindcss.
+In this project differeent categories new are fetch from NewYork Times , Newsapi.org and The Guardian

 ## Requirements
 `Composer version 2.X`